 Migraine preceded by AURA or VISUAL DISTURBANCES * Flickering, sparks before eyes or dim vision * Worse on rising in the morning * Shooting pains in the temples * Dizziness/vertigo when standing *

-CONGESTED feeling in head * Head feels large, bursting, heavy * Heat around head * Worse for walking * Better with sleep * Can be triggered by exposure to sun *
+CONGESTED feeling in head * Head feels large, bursting, heavy * Heat around head * Worse for walking * Better with sleep * Better for a cold flannel on the forehead * Can be triggered by exposure to sun *

 Mostly right sided migraine with nausea, vomiting or ACIDITY * Acidic, sour, bitter vomiting * Bitter, acrid, belching with intense burning behind sternum and throat * Headache with diarrhoea * Head pain preceded by blurred or dim vision *

 Migraine triggered by STRESS, TENSION, STUDYING & WORRY * "Student's" migraine * Feeling exhausted & weak *

 Migraine after SUN exposure * Dizziness and vertigo * Pressing pain * Cloudiness of the eyes * Heat and congestion in the head * Shooting pains in forehead *